golemparts/rppal/README.md

 extern crate rppal;
 ```

-Call `GPIO::new()` to create a new GPIO with the default settings.
+Call `Gpio::new()` to create a new Gpio instance with the default settings.
 In production code, you'll want to parse the result rather than unwrap it.

 ```rust
 use rppal::gpio::Gpio;